renaissance-publishing/renaissance/content/chapters/34-alternate-rules.md

 Normally, we don't track raw materials for crafting; if you have a Skill Kit or Shop, you're assumed to have the resources to craft items of up to Cost: Moderate.
 The following rules allow players to purchase and track their use of raw materials; they're useful for players that want a little more detail in their crafting system, and for GMs who want to make resource management a more important part of their game.

-Characters may purchase raw materials for a given Craft skill—for example, “Craft: Alchemy Raw Materials” Raw Materials are Cost: Moderate, and they have the Heavy tag (though they are generally portable).
+Characters may purchase raw materials for a given Craft skill — for example, “Craft: Alchemy Raw Materials” Raw Materials are Cost: Moderate, and they have the Heavy tag (though they are generally portable).

 When you purchase Raw Materials, they have 20 *charges*.